-Since 2016 she is assistant professor and research associate at the Faculty of Mathematics, Natural Science and Information Technology at University of Primorska.
+Since 2016 she is associate professor and research associate at the Faculty of Mathematics, Natural Science and Information Technology at University of Primorska.
 She was previously employed at Trees and Timber Institute of Italian National Research Council, where she coordinated the Laboratory of Surface Characterization.

 She has PhD in Wood Science and M.Sc. in Biology.
 Anna is a member of Italian Society for Near Infrared Spectroscopy, International Committee for Near Infrared Spectroscopy, International Research Group on Wood Protection, International Society for Plant Spectroscopy and Network of Early-Career Sustainable Scientist & Engineers and in 2012 she was nominated as IUFRO Officeholder, deputy of division 5.03.05 – Biological resistance of wood.
-She also actively contributes to several COST actions, including FP1006, FP1101, FP1303, FP1407, FP1405, TU1403, CA 15216 and CA16226.
+She also actively contributes to several COST actions, including FP1006, FP1101, FP1303, FP1407, FP1405, TU1403, CA 15216, CA16226 and CA19145.